Skip to main content

 It’s always best to start with a hearing test.

 A hearing screening is one of the first tests every newborn takes in the hospital.
-Once your child hits school age, they will again have standard hearing tests every year throughout elementary school.
+Once your child hits school age, they will likely have standard hearing tests in the schools.

 Pure tone audiometry is the standard for older kids and adults.
 Younger children aren’t capable of understanding the test and responding to the beeps, so there are different, age-appropriate hearing tests: